Attachment in adults

+In psychology, the theory of attachment in adults examines the way in which emotional connections are approached during adulthood across a spectrum of relationship types, which is posited to originate from the bonding experience received from caregivers as an infant.

-In psychology, the theory of attachment can be applied to adult relationships including friendships, emotional affairs, adult romantic and sexual relationships and, in some cases, relationships with inanimate objects ("transitional objects").
-Attachment theory, initially studied in the 1960s and 1970s primarily in the context of children and parents, was extended to adult relationships in the late 1980s.
-The working models of children found in Bowlby's attachment theory form a pattern of interaction that is likely to continue influencing adult relationships.
+Attachment theory was initially studied in the 20th century to associate infant behaviors with the attachment they had to their caregivers.
+The working models of children found in John Bowlby's attachment theory demonstrate a pattern of interaction which is likely to influence adult relationships.

-Investigators have explored the organization and the stability of mental working models that underlie these attachment styles.
-They have also explored how attachment styles impact relationship outcomes, and how attachment styles function in relationship dynamics.

-Continuing the attachment theory
+Background

-Mary Ainsworth and John Bowlby founded modern attachment theory on studies of children and their caregivers.
-Children and caregivers remained the primary focus of attachment theory for many years.
-In the 1980s, Sue Johnson began using attachment theory in adult therapy.
-Cindy Hazan and Phillip Shaver continued to conduct research on attachment theory in adult relationships.
+Mary Ainsworth and John Bowlby founded the modern-day attachment theory on studies of children to their caregivers.
+Children and caregivers remained the primary focus of attachment theory for many years but, in the 1980's, Sue Johnson began using attachment theory in adult therapy settings.
+Cindy Hazan and Phillip Shaver continued to conduct research through analyzing adult relationships.
 Hazan and Shaver noticed that interactions between adults were similar to interactions between children and caregivers.
-For example, romantic or platonic partners desire to be close to one another, similar to how children desire to be close to their caregivers.
-Adults feel comforted when their attachment figures are present and feel anxious, and/or lonely, when their attachment figures are absent.
+Adults feel comforted when their attachment figures are present, but feel more anxious, and/or lonely, when their attachment figures are absent.
 Romantic relationships, for example, serve as a secure base that help people face the surprises, opportunities, and challenges life presents.
 Similarities such as these led Hazan and Shaver to extend attachment theory to adult relationships.

 Relationships between adults also differ in some ways from relationships between children and caregivers.
-These two kinds of relationships are not identical, but the core principles of attachment theory apply to both child-caregiver relationships and adult relationships.
+These two kinds of relationships are not identical, but the core principles of attachment theory apply to both child-caregiver relationships, and adult relationships.

-Investigators tend to describe the core principles of attachment theory in light of their own theoretical interests.
-Their descriptions seem quite different on a superficial level.
-For example, Fraley and Shaver describe the "central propositions" of attachment in adults as follows: